James Harbottle Boyd: Career

 A few months afterwards, his brother Robert returned home along with other Hawaiian students who had been studying abroad under the financial support of King Kalākaua, which ceased because the new legislature refused to continue to fund the King's many ventures.
 A rebellion led by Robert and his classmate Robert William Wilcox failed to change the political atmosphere in Hawaii and only served to anger the annexationists even more.

 After the King's death in 1891 and his sister Liliʻuokalani's accession to the throne, Boyd was reappointed as colonel on the Queen's staff.
 On January 14, 1893, a large crowd of Hawaiians gathered in front of ʻIolani Palace demanding for a new constitution, but Queen Liliʻuokalani addressed the crowd, saying that she couldn't give them the new constitution at that time because of her ministers' refusal to sign and ratify the document.
 The Queen insisted that they return home peacefully.

 This action would have a significant impact on the course of Hawaiian history.
 Three days later, two of her ministers betrayed the Queen to the Committee of Safety, and she was overthrown and the Provisional Government was established by the annexationists.

 Boyd's family strongly opposed the Provisional Government and the Republic of Hawaii that followed, because of Boyd's friendship with Liliʻuokalani and relation to Princess Kaʻiulani, as her brother-in-law.
 But after the annexation of Hawaii by the United States, Boyd served the Territorial government as Superintendent of Public Works from 1901 to 1902.

 Boyd died on August 14, 1915, in Waimea, on the Big Island.
 The funeral was held on August 18 in Honolulu, and he was buried in the Oahu Cemetery.

 Marriage

-On August 16, 1888, Boyd married Helen Caroline Maniʻiailehua Cleghorn (1863–1927), the second daughter of Archibald Scott Cleghorn and his first wife, Elizabeth Pauahi Lapeka.
-(All of Cleghorn's daughters from his first marriage married men named James.)
+On August 16, 1888, Boyd married Helen Caroline Maniʻiailehua Cleghorn (1863–1927), the second daughter of Archibald Scott Cleghorn and Elizabeth Pauahi Lapeka.
 Helen was the half-sister of Princess Kaʻiulani, Cleghorn's youngest daughter with his second wife, Princess Likelike.
 His marriage brought Boyd closer to the King and the royal court.
 He and Helen had seven children: Cecil Archibald, James, Norman, Helen, Irene, Hilo, and Edwin Harbottle.
 Their descendants survived into old age.